nebuly-ai/optimate/notebooks/speedster/diffusers/Readme.md

 If you want to optimise Stable Diffusion on Nvidia GPUs, you need to install and use the TensorRT Plugins for getting the maximum speed-up.
 In our experiments, they improved the speed of the model compared to the basic version of TensorRT by more than 60%.

-The easiest option to use the plugins is to use the nebullvm docker image, where everything is preinstalled by default:
+The easiest option to use the plugins is to use the nebullvm docker image, where everything is preinstalled and activated by default:

 ```
 docker pull nebulydocker/nebullvm:latest